 That was followed by sepsis, which is basically blood poisoning or a severe infection that spreads through the bloodstream.

-The end result was 10 weeks in a coma and two surgeries that ended in the
+The end result was 10 weeks in a coma and two surgeries that ended in the amputation of parts of both hands and legs.

 Does Sean ever ask, "Why me?"
 Well, sure he has.
 But the passage of time has taught him that "sometimes it's better not knowing."